Geophysics-AI/cme216-spring-2020/Homework/ADCME_HW/Setup.md

 ---

 Restart your shell to apply the new settings.
-Type `julia` in your terminal and you will see a Julia prompt.
+Type `julia` in your terminal and you should see a Julia prompt.

 ![](./assets/julia_prompt.png)